 Separating a complex form into multiple sections with consistent input sizes and perfect alignment is never an easy task.
-OutSystems has great features to help ease this process:
+OutSystems simplifies it all with:

-A built-in grid system allows developers to easily align elements in a page and size them proportionately.
+A built-in grid system: Developers can easily align elements in a page and size them proportionately.

-A complete UI framework with powerful constructs helps you with structure, content, data and controls.
-Splitting the page in 3 or more columns is now easy.
-Beautiful panels, collapsible sections, slick alert boxes, info balloons and touch-ready controls enable the creation of complex forms that can be displayed in any device.
+A complete UI framework with powerful constructs: This framework helps developers with structure, content, data, and controls, making difficult tasks such as dividing the page into three or more columns easier.
+Beautiful panels, collapsible sections, slick alert boxes, info-balloons, and touch-ready controls enable the creation of complex forms that can be displayed in any device.

-This graphics shows an example of a complex form:
+This graphic shows an example of a complex form:

 Conditional display and incremental disclosure

-Role-based security and simple constructs check a user's role at the UI or business logic level.
+Role-based security and simple constructs: These check a user's role at the UI or business logic level.

-The visible property of UI elements allows control of their rendering.
+The visible property of UI elements: This capability enables control of their rendering.

-A visual IF construct renders its true or false branch upon evaluation of a Boolean expression.
+A visual IF construct: This construct renders a true or false branch upon evaluation of a Boolean expression.

-Constructs enable UI control events such has triggering server side actions when a combo box value is selected, a check box is selected or a text input changes.
+Constructs that enable UI control events: For example, triggering actions when a combo box value is selected, a checkbox is selected, or text input changes.